MoniPar/reclaimed-treasures/README.md

 </details>

 The Fifth sprint tackled the Shopping Basket Epic and involved creating the shopping basket functionality including toast messages.
-Again this was a longer sprint but the number of story points within this sprint seemed optimal.
+Again this was a longer sprint, but the number of story points within seemed optimal.

 Completed User Stories: